-Easy no bake Almond Snowball Cookies – a Christmas classic made with 6 ingredients, naturally sweetened, drizzled with chocolate and done in 10 minutes!
+These easy No Bake Almond Snowball Cookies are a classic Christmas cookie.
+Made with only 6 ingredients, they are naturally sweetened and drizzled with chocolate.
+Even better?
+They’re done in 10 minutes!
 These Snowball Cookies are a must make this holiday season!

 My mom was a mail carrier when I was growing up, and back then, people would buy their mail carriers a gift for Christmas.